 I completely understand why you might struggle in these situations.
 There are extra temptations, and you had less time because of entertaining your guests.
-This is hard for anyone to go through without slipping up a little bit.
-For many people in this same situation (most people struggle with this same problem), the biggest factors why they fail to stick with their program is: 1) a perceived lack of time, and 2) fear of seeming rude to excuse yourself to workout or choosing to eat foods other than what everyone else is eating.
+This is a hard for anyone to go through without slipping up.
+For many, the biggest factors that cause them to fail are a perceived lack of time and a fear of seeming rude for behaving in a way that’s different from your peers.

-This problem extends even beyond the previous circumstances of visiting family.
-In fact, it is a problem parents face everyday.
-I have no doubt as a parent you stay busy taking care of your family, and often it can seem selfish to take time for yourself in the form of workouts or other such activities.
+Parents struggle with this the most.
+Being OK with taking some time away from the family to nurture yourself seems unnecessarily self-indulgent.
+It can seem selfish to take time for self-care.
 Many people (mothers in particular) struggle to justify spending time on themselves when it could be otherwise put to use in completing chores or spending time with family.

-In fact, this is quite a universal human problem.
-We have so many responsibilities pulling us in all sorts of directions, and it can often feel like there isn’t enough time in the day to get everything done.
+While parents face a unique dilemma, the juggling act of managing responsibilities in limited time is quite a universal human problem.
+We have so many responsibilities pulling us in all sorts of directions, it can often feel like there isn’t enough time in the day to get everything done.
 With all of that pressure, how is one supposed to carve out time to meal prep or workout with any kind of consistency?

 This is important to keep in mind whenever you begin to feel selfish for taking time for yourself.
-Truthfully, you can’t put your best foot forward, or do your best at taking care of others, until you take care of yourself first.
+You can’t put your best foot forward, or do your best at taking care of others, until you take care of yourself first.

 Health and fitness is not a luxury.
-Being happy and confident is not only for a select few who make it, “look easy.”
+Being happy and confident is not only for a select few who make it “look easy.”
 You have a right to be confident in how you look and who you are.
 You have a right to take care of yourself.
-You DO NOT have the right for all of this to just be handed to you.
-It takes purposeful and consistent effort day-in and day-out in order to reach your goals.
+You do not have the right for all of this to just be handed to you.
+It takes purposeful and consistent effort in order to reach your goals.
 You know what?
 This requires you to be a little selfish from time-to-time, and that’s completely okay.